Loss of coherence and coherence protection from a graviton bath: Linearised quantum gravity

-(the momentum observable is $\hat{p}=\sqrt{\frac{\hbar m\omega_{\text{m}}}{2}}\hat{P}$).
-Importantly, we note that the coupling $\mathcal{G}_{\bm{k}}^{\lambda}$ in Eq.~\eqref{eq:coupling} does not depend on the mass of the matter-wave system, but only on graviton and matter-wave frequencies, $\omega_{\bm{k}}$ and , respectively \textendash{} as such, the effect on matter-wave system in the mesoscopic is precisely the same as, say, on atomic systems.
-Of course, for a given value of the position amplitude $\hat{X}$, since $\hat{x}\sim\hat{X}/\sqrt{m}$, the lighter system will be in a much larger spatial superposition in comparison to the heavier one.
+Importantly, we note that the coupling $\mathcal{G}_{\bm{k}}^{\lambda}$ in Eq.~\eqref{eq:coupling} does not depend on the mass of the matter system, but only on graviton and matter-wave frequencies, $\omega_{\bm{k}}$ and $\omega_{m}$, respectively -- as such, the effect on the matter system in the mesoscopic is precisely the same as, say, on atomic systems.
+Of course, for a given value of the position amplitude $\hat{X}$, since $\hat{x}\sim\hat{X}/\sqrt{\mu}$, the lighter system will have a larger physical position in comparison to the heavier one.
+Similarly, if we would express the harmonic frequency, $\omega_{\text{m}},$ in terms of the spring contant, $K=\omega_{\text{m}}^{2}/\mu$, we would again find a dependency of the coupling on the mass of the system $\mu$.

 In summary, the total Hamiltonian is now given by: